Sir Robert Cornwallis Gerald St. Leger Ricketts, 7th Bt.

 Isobel, Lady Cripps 2

-From 12 July 1911, her married name became Cripps.1 She was invested as a Fellow, Royal Society of Arts (F.R.S.A.).1 She was decorated with the award of the Order of the Brillant Star with Grand Cordon (China).1 She was invested as a Dame Grand Cross, Order of the British Empire (G.B.E.) in 1946.1
+From 12 July 1911, her married name became Cripps.1 She was appointed Fellow, Royal Society of Arts (F.R.S.A.)1 She was awarded the Order of the Brillant Star with Grand Cordon (China.)1 She was appointed Dame Grand Cross, Order of the British Empire (G.B.E.) in 1946.1

 Children of Dame Isobel Swithinbank and Rt.
 Hon.
 Sir Richard Stafford Cripps